Funnel tracking: PageView, lead capture, qualification, and booking events sent to Meta

 Per-form exclusion: Opt specific booking pages out of pixel tracking when you don't want them in your ad data

-SalesCal fires Meta events two ways at once:
+SalesCal fires Meta events two complementary ways:

 Go to Settings > Integrations